 Most Google Nest thermostats have a USB port that can be used to quickly charge the battery.
-In rare cases, it is used for troubleshooting by our support team.
+In rare cases, it is used for troubleshooting by the Google Nest support team.

 Your Nest thermostat’s internal battery is charged by your system sending power over the wires connected to it.
 If there’s a problem and your thermostat can’t get enough power, the internal battery can drain.
 In this case, your thermostat may turn off the screen and disconnect from Wi-Fi so it can continue controlling your system.